 But wait, there’s more on the redback spider!

 6.)
-The baby spiders are cannibalistic and will eat other spiders in the newly hatched bunch.
+The baby spiders are cannibalistic and will eat other spiderlings in the newly hatched bunch.
 They will also eat the remaining eggs.

 7.)
 Redback bites happen often; particularly in summer.
 Over 250 bites need antivenom each year.
 Only the female’s bite is dangerous.
 They can cause serious illness and have caused deaths.
 Redback Spiders rarely leave their webs, so people are not likely to get bitten unless a hand or foot is put right in the web.